kowkunt-production/wp-news-tape-plugin/wp-news-tape-plugin-checklist.md

 ### **Phase 13: Performance Optimization (Non-Stop Operation)**
 - [ ] Use WordPress Cron to pre-fetch and cache external feeds; AJAX loads only cached data.
-- [ ] Lazy-load non-critical admin assets for the Tier dashboards.
+- [ ] Lazy-load non-critical admin assets for the premium syndication dashboard.
 - [ ] Load ticker JS with `defer` or `async` attribute to not block page rendering.

 ### **Phase 14: Documentation**
-- [ ] `readme.txt`: Describe the three tiers clearly.
+- [ ] `readme.txt`: Describe the free and premium tiers clearly.
 Document the shortcode `[wp_news_tape]`.
-Provide screenshots of the ticker, settings panel, Tier 1 promotion editor, and Tier 2 network push flow.
+Provide screenshots of the ticker, settings panel, free self-promotion editor, and premium network push flow.
 - [ ] Inline PHPDoc for all major classes (`WP_News_Tape`, `Self_Promotion`, `Network_Syndication`, `Feed_Aggregator`).
 - [ ] Document actions/filters for developers (e.g., `wpnt_filter_ticker_item`, `wpnt_after_syndication_push`).
 - [ ] Create a user guide section "How to Syndicate Your Content Across the Web."